-Queues in Europe can be notoriously very long.
+Queues in Europe can be notoriously long.
 Time is precious, and standing in line wastes time when there is much to see and do.
 Look for Skip the Line tickets that you can buy from the venue itself.
-It can also be a City or Museum Pass that offers free admission and bypasses buying tickets.
+You can also purchase a City or Museum Pass that offers free admission and bypasses buying tickets.